jxv/jxv.github.io/blog/2017-10-20-Version-You-an-API-for-Great-Good.md

 ### Where to version

-The version can be placed somewhere as insider the header, possibly using a registered vendor MIME type.
+The version can be placed somewhere inside the header, possibly using a registered vendor MIME type.
 Or inside the request payload.
 Or even as a query parameter.
 Or as a subdomain.
 My favorite solution is simply to prefix an endpoint’s path with `/v1/` , `/v2/`, `/v3/`, etc. Nevertheless, the overall lack of consistency with placement is nothing short of ironic.

 ### What to version